a recipe for

 This deeply flavorful, creamy mushroom risotto is simply made with sautéed mushrooms, shallots, a touch of white wine, and arborio rice with some fresh Parmesan cheese.
 It's one of the most delicious variations on basic risotto you can make.
 It's easy, too—all you need is 40-50 minutes, plus your undivided attention as you ladle and stir your way to risotto perfection.

-Choosing Mushrooms: You can use any type of mushroom you like for this recipe, including regular button mushrooms, cremini, portobellos, shiitakes, and wild mushrooms such as chanterelles and porcini.
+Choosing mushrooms: You can use any type of mushroom you like for this recipe, including regular button mushrooms, cremini, portobellos, shiitakes, and wild mushrooms such as chanterelles and porcini.
 The mushrooms are sautéed, which intensifies their flavor, so even the mildest mushrooms will taste wonderful in this dish.

-The rice really matters: Arborio rice is a classic—and wonderful—choice for risotto, and it is readily available in stores and online.
+The rice matters: Arborio rice is a classic—and wonderful—choice for risotto, and it is readily available in stores and online.
 This medium-grain, high-starch rice becomes wonderfully creamy when cooked, so it's perfect for risotto.
 Two excellent Arborio rice substitutes are carnaroli and Vialone Nano, which are both high-starch varieties often used in Italian kitchens for this dish.
 Avoid long-grain rice varieties like basmati and jasmine as these will not result in a creamy risotto.

 Gather the ingredients